 “Many different kinds of jobs, including those in transport planning, engineering, and management, require partnerships between the public sector and private industry,” says Professor Levinson.

 “Being conversant in multiple disciplines will help graduates in getting an initial job in this complex field, but also as their career progresses to larger and more complex projects that require understanding across fields.”

-A great strength of the Master of Transport degree is its connection to the University of Sydney’s transport research community, including TransportLab and the Institute of Transport and Logistics Studies.
-The Institute provides evidence based-research to government and industry, which means it has forged strong partnerships with industry and is recognised by the Australian Government as a centre of excellence in research and education.
+A great strength of the Master of Transport degree is its connection to the University of Sydney’s transport research community, which includes the Institute of Transport and Logistics Studies and its exceptionally strong links with industry, and the ongoing transport engineering research being undertaken by the Faculty of Engineering.